shivani-009/Kanban-Board/README.md

 * Task organization using Kanban workflow (To Do, In Progress, Done)
 * RESTful API development using Node.js and Express
 * MongoDB Atlas integration for shared data storage
-* Real-time updates for seamless collaboration
+* Real-time updates using Socket.io (no page reload required)
 * Frontend-backend communication using Axios

 ---